No room to hide: implications of cosmic-ray upscattering for GeV-scale dark matter: Inelastic Scattering

 \subsection{Mapping to the dark matter case}

-Having described the technical details of how we obtain the neutrino-nucleus inelastic cross-sections using \texttt{GiBUU}, we now turn our attention to the mapping of these quantities onto DM models.
+Having described the technical details of how we obtain the neutrino-nucleus inelastic cross sections using \texttt{GiBUU}, we now turn our attention to the mapping of these quantities onto DM models.
 This is a necessary step for two broad reasons: \emph{(a)} the interaction strength governing the DM-nucleus interactions is typically very different from the neutrino-nucleus SM value, and \emph{(b)} the way the interaction proceeds via e.g.~a contact interaction or mediator exchange can lead to substantially different kinematics and non-trivial $Q^2$- or $s$-dependences.

-The total scattering cross-section $\mathrm{d}\sigma_{\chi N}/\mathrm{d}\omega$ consists of the coherent elastic scattering contribution that we compute analytically for each of the models considered in this work, and the inelastic scattering cross section that we want to estimate based on the \texttt{GiBUU} output:
+The total scattering cross section $\mathrm{d}\sigma_{\chi N}/\mathrm{d}\omega$ consists of the coherent elastic scattering contribution that we compute analytically for each of the models considered in this work, and the inelastic scattering cross section that we want to estimate based on the \texttt{GiBUU} output:

 Here $\left.\mathrm{d}\sigma_{\mathrm{SI}} / \mathrm{d}\omega\right|_{\mathrm{el}}$ is the differential DM-nucleon elastic cross section, excluding nucleon form factors such as the one given in Eq.~(\ref{eq:Gp}).
 The sum runs over the various individual processes, $i\in$(QE, DR, HR, DIS), which all have characteristic reference values of $Q^2=Q^2_{i, \mathrm{ref}}(\omega)$ where the respective inelastic cross section peaks.
 In the second step above, we thus choose to rescale the inelastic scattering events to the elastic scattering off a point-like nucleon.
 This rescaling is motivated by the fact that for inelastic contributions like QE, the underlying process is much better described by scattering on individual nucleons than on the entire nucleus.
 The factor \be I_{\chi,i}(T_\chi,\omega) \equiv \frac{\mathrm{d}\sigma^i_{\chi N} /\mathrm{d}\omega \big|_{\mathrm{inel}}} {\mathrm{d}{\sigma}_{\mathrm{SI}} /\mathrm{d}\omega \big|_{\mathrm{el},Q^2=Q^2_{i, \mathrm{ref}}}} \ee thus quantifies the ratio of the inelastic scattering process on a nucleus to the elastic scattering on an individual nucleon.